 The unrealistic and over-optimistic schedule is another factor that contributes to cost overruns in construction projects.

 Schedules should always be developed with well-experienced planners in consultation with the project manager and discipline engineers.
 All the inputs driving the schedule like engineering deliverables, material deliveries, resource availability and mobilization must be correctly taken into consideration.

 In addition to these, climate conditions like extreme cold and hot weather and public holidays must be kept in the assigned calendars.
-These conditions will impact field productivity and delay handover of the project and thus causing cost overruns.
+These conditions will impact field productivity and delay the handover of the construction project and thus causing cost overruns.